Six Nations 2019: Scotland v Ireland - all you need to know

 Ireland’s defeat to England came at a high price, with three frontline players picking up injuries.
 CJ Stander has been ruled out for four weeks with a reported fractured cheekbone and eye socket, Garry Ringrose has a hamstring problem and Devin Toner is out with an ankle injury.

-Jack Conan is in for Stander at number eight, while Connacht’s Qunn Roux is named to start at lock instead of Toner.
+Seán O'Brien impressed off the bench against England and replaces Josh van der Flier, while Jack Conan is in for Stander at number eight.
+Connacht’s Qunn Roux is named to start at lock instead of Toner.
 His provincial teammate Ultan Dillane starts on the bench, with Iain Henderson and Tadhg Beirne Ireland’s other secondrow casualties.

 Ireland: Rob Kearney; Keith Earls, Chris Farrell, Bundee Aki, Jacob Stockdale; Johnny Sexton, Conor Murray; Cian Healy, Rory Best (capt), Tadhg Furlong; Quinn Roux, James Ryan; Peter O’Mahony, Seán O’Brien, Jack Conan.
 Replacements: Seán Cronin, Dave Kilcoyne, Andrew Porter, Ultan Dillane, Josh van der Flier, John Cooney, Joey Carbery, Jordan Larmour.